nondescryptid/opendoc-state-court-judgments/2019_SGDC_113/report.md

 d.     the pre- and post-surgery investigative reports, including radiographs, CT scan images, implant labels, histology reports etc.; and

-e.     the payment records (_e.g._ invoices or receipts issued to the patient) showing the itemised breakdown of the bill submitted for Medisave claims[\[note: 11\]](#Ftn_11).
+e.     the payment records (_e.g._ invoices or receipts issued to the patient) showing the itemised breakdown of the bill submitted for Medisave claims[^11].

 17     TSD provided the requisite documents to DAT, with a cover letter signed by Goh.
 By end-February 2014, DAT had completed its assessment and evaluation on the sample claims.
 It concluded that at least four Medisave claims were highly suspicious and might be fraudulent submissions.
-MOH eventually lodged a police report on 14 July 2014, informing the police of its suspicion that four dishonest claims were made by a TSD clinic at Choa Chu Kang for procedures which were supposedly performed by the Accused but which were in fact not carried out[\[note: 12\]](#Ftn_12).
+MOH eventually lodged a police report on 14 July 2014, informing the police of its suspicion that four dishonest claims were made by a TSD clinic at Choa Chu Kang for procedures which were supposedly performed by the Accused but which were in fact not carried out[^12].

 18     Upon the lodging of the police report by MOH, CAD carried out extensive investigations and interviewed 36 patients, after limiting its investigations based on the following criteria: